 A practice plan is a written plan that outlines your practice; reminding you what you want to do and when you want to do it.
+It should contain items that you don't want to forget such as a certain ground ball drill or type of batting practice drills.
 You may be the type of coach that can organize a practice off the top of your head and accomplish what you want in the desired time.
 For the other 99.8% of us a practice plan is a critical part of a successful practice.
 It may be written out on a napkin or your work stationary, it really doesn't matter as long as it gives you enough detail to allow you to move through your practice in a structured and organized manner.

 For me, the practice plan starts with an objective.
 What do I want to accomplish during this practice.
 I will often fill out all or part of this after a game.
 Where did we get hurt?
 What execution problems did we have?
 I try to keep it to 3 or 4 bullet points.
 Early in the season this can be difficult because there's so much to cover.
 This is another example of where the objective can help you plan.
 Let's say you have 5 practices before your first game.
 Do you just go practice to practice and hope you cover everything you want?
 With this method, you may miss something important and may also be teaching things that would be better covered during the season.
 Write a list of the skills, situations, and plays you want to cover.
 Prioritize those items and then break them down into an objective list for each of your first 5 practices.
 It usually takes longer than you think to practice certain skills, so after each practice you can modify the objectives of the next practice.
 If you're like me, most objectives listed for that last practice will be delayed.
 It just always seems to take longer than I plan, but with the objectives prioritized, I'm at least delaying items that aren't as critical as the items were working on.
 I feel this gives us a good foundation to build on.